comake/solid-on-rails/README.md

 Solid on Rails utilizes the [Data Mapper Pattern](https://en.wikipedia.org/wiki/Data\_mapper\_pattern) to separate an application's domain logic and it's usage of databases to store data.
 This means that you can create applications that are loosely coupled, and thus hightly scalable and maintainable.

 The Data Mapper Pattern is implemented using [TypeORM](https://typeorm.io/).
+It includes a system to run migrations on data in the database.

 [Learn more about Storage](https://comake-1.gitbook.io/solid-on-rails/guides/storage)